-The surgeons say they are seeing patients with breast cancer at a very early age; one they have treated was just 22 and they have seen others in their twenties and thirties.
+The surgeons say they are seeing patients with breast cancer at a very early age, twenties and thirties.
 They believe advances in technology mean diseases and conditions are picked up much earlier.
 This allows early treatment but also means that patients can often expect to live longer, full and happy lives afterwards.

 Both trained in the Edinburgh Breast Unit, one of the busiest breast units in Europe, under Prof Mike Dixon OBE, who is highly regarded across the world as a pioneer in the field of breast conservation, endocrine therapy and complex breast reconstruction.
 They are also Fellows of the Royal College of Surgeons in Edinburgh.